Overview and indications for procedure:

 - Agitation and irritability

-- In individuals with known allergies to local anesthetics, or steroids
+- In individuals with known allergies to local anesthetics, steroids or contrast material

 - Patients with local or systemic bacterial infection